Broccoli – Apple Soup with Cashew or Peanut Butter

 Transfer the solid ingredients from the soup to a food processor with a slotted spoon.
 Process until just coarsely pureed, leaving plenty of chunks of carrot.
 Stir the puree back into the soup pot.
 Or, insert an immersion blender into the pot and process until coarsely pureed.

-Add the peanut butter to the soup, about half at a time, whisking in until completely blended with the stock.
+Add the nut butter to the soup, about half at a time, whisking in until completely blended with the stock.
 Return to very low heat.

 Steam the broccoli in a saucepan with about 1/4 cup water, covered, until brightly colored and tender-crisp to your liking.
 Stir into the soup along with any remaining liquid.
 If you’d like, reserve a cup or so of the broccoli for topping individual servings of soup.

 If the soup is too thick, add enough additional water to give the soup a medium-thick consistency.
 Add the lemon juice, then season with salt and pepper.
-Serve at once, passing around chopped peanuts for topping, if desired.
+Serve at once, passing around cashews or peanuts for topping, if desired.